-The Superintendent/President, or his/her designee may issue a ninety (90) day Written Notice of Unprofessional Conduct or Unsatisfactory Performance.
+The Superintendent/President, or their designee may issue a ninety (90) day Written Notice of Unprofessional Conduct or Unsatisfactory Performance, or both.
 (Ed.
 Code §87734)

 The Written Notice shall document the exact nature of the unprofessional or unsatisfactory conduct, including details of specific incidents that are being judged as unsatisfactory.
 The Written Notice shall document any previous Verbal Warning and/or outcome of any earlier disciplinary action.
-The Written Notice will list the exact correction expected, the time period
+The Written Notice will list the exact correction expected, the time period in which this correction is to take place, and the further discipline that will occur if the correction does not take place.
+The time period for correction must be at least ninety (90) days.

-The Written Notice will be hand delivered to the unit member or alternatively sent by certified mail to the address the District has on file for the unit member.
+The Written Notice of Unprofessional Conduct or Unsatisfactory Performance will be hand delivered to the unit member or alternatively sent by certified mail to the address the District has on file for the unit member.
 A copy of the Written Notice will be placed in the unit member's personnel file in the Human Resources office.

-The Superintendent/President, or his/her designee will meet with the unit member to discuss the Written Notice and afford the unit member an opportunity to respond orally or in writing.
+The Superintendent/President, or their designee will meet with the unit member to discuss the Written Notice and afford the unit member an opportunity to respond orally or in writing.
 A unit member's written response to the Written Notice shall be attached to the Written Notice and included in the member's personnel file.

-13.2.3.4 Suspension with or without Pay/Termination
+13.1.3.3.2 Suspension with or without Pay/Termination